MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-personal-byod.md

 :::image type="content" source="./media/software-updates-guide-android/app-protection-policy-device-conditions.png" alt-text="Screenshot that shows device-based conditions in an app protection policy in the Microsoft Intune admin center.":::

+For more information on app protection policies, go to [App protection policies overview](../apps/app-protection-policy.md).

-## ✔️ **Use custom notifications**
+## Use custom notifications

-You can create a custom notification to alert users of upcoming OS version requirements.
+✔️ Create a custom notification to alert users of upcoming OS version requirements.
 Use this feature to proactively communicate to users to update their devices so they don't lose access:

 :::image type="content" source="./media/software-updates-guide-android/custom-notification.png" alt-text="Screenshot that shows a custom notification message in the Microsoft Intune admin center.":::